A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 Any choice is complex.
 Given the clinical time constraints, is it actually possible to explain to someone all the secondary uses of their data, the potential risks and the major benefits that can be accrued for such data usage?
 And if it is not possible to explain, how can any patient make a truly informed choice?

-The findings from the workshop, together with follow up actions and feedback from primary care and patients, and recommendations, will be presented.
+The findings from the workshop, together with follow up actions and feedback from primary care and patients, and recommendations, were presented and discussed with the audience.

 |9 May 2017||Patient workshop - London